 Some people have found that the Moto G is unable to detect their SIM card.
 It may also inexplicably drop service, or detect the SIM correctly only to drop it later.

-- The Moto G takes a Micro SIM, so if you’re using a Nano SIM with an adapter or a trimmed SIM then you might run into troubles.
+- The Moto G takes a Micro SIM, so if you’re using a Nano SIM with an adapter or a trimmed SIM then you might run into trouble.
 Try using a different SIM to make sure that the card is the problem.
 If it is then request a new SIM from your carrier, or, if you’re using a Nano SIM then try another adapter.

 Bug: Camera error

 A lot of Moto G owners have encountered a camera error upon trying to launch the camera.
 It simply won’t start up at all.
-For some people this seems to have popped up after the update to Android 4.4 KitKat.

 - Try holding down the power button until your phone reboots and it might be temporarily fixed.